robang74/redfishos/forum/todo/truncated-LVM-volume-issue.md

 REGRESSION: no, AFAIK
 ```

-### DESCRIPTION:
+#### DESCRIPTION

 The read-write upper layer does not communicate to some tools like `coreutils` `cp` and `tar` the size of the new version of the file but the one of the old underlying and overwritten.

-### PRECONDITIONS:
+#### PRECONDITIONS

-A read-write overlay, overwritten a file, using very old filesystem tools.
+A read-write overlay overwrites a file using very old filesystem tools.

-### STEPS TO REPRODUCE:
+#### STEPS TO REPRODUCE

-1) Install this tarball ([here](https://t.ly/ZJMA)) on the root as root user
+1) Install this tarball ([here](https://drive.google.com/file/d/1_SM-tNXiZO4a1PRjDWfb9iZVVF2NDJ2G/view)) on the root as the root user.
 2) Try to create the tarball back from the files with `tar cvzf`
-3) Check the tarball the /vendor/etc/gps.conf will be truncated at the size of the original file
+3) Check the tarball to see if /vendor/etc/gps.conf will be truncated to the size of the original file.
 4) Try to copy the overwritten `/vendor/etc/gps.conf` to `/tmp` with `coreutils` `cp --preserve`

-### EXPECTED RESULT:
+#### EXPECTED RESULT

 The file should be copied or archived correctly with its newest size and content.

-### ACTUAL RESULT:
+#### ACTUAL RESULT

-The file is shorten at the original size
+The file is shorted to its original size.

-### MODIFICATIONS:
+#### MODIFICATIONS

-Compile a new version of `tar` that supports the overlays or use the one included into `busybox` which requires it to be recompiled to offer the `tar` command as well.
+Compile a new version of `tar` that supports the overlays, or use the one included in `busybox` which requires it to be recompiled to offer the `tar` command as well.

-### ADDITIONAL INFORMATION:
+#### ADDITIONAL INFORMATION

-The file `/vendor/etc/gps.conf` is read for the Qualcomm modem/`GPS`, if it is read at its original size, then it is completely useless for configuring the modem unless everything would stay into the original size (removing all the comments, for example).
+The file `/vendor/etc/gps.conf` is read for the Qualcomm modem/`GPS`.
+If it is read at its original size, then it is completely useless for configuring the modem unless everything stays in the original size (removing all the comments, for example).
 I fear that links on overlay would give a similar result or worse.

 ---

 ### UPDATE #1

+> :information_source: **Spoiler**
+>
+> those below are hypotheses that are not relevant anymore, but the LVM userdata image, which contains the root filesystem, is delivered truncated by the factory.

-If you cannot reproduce this bug in a freshly installed SFOS, then cause a hard-shutdown pressing down all the lateral hardware buttons.
-This will make the fake-root filesystem to be interrupted in a dirty way.
-I did few times with my smartphone this procedure because I made things with it hardware/systemd services that brings it to a unmanageable state.
-Hardware forced shutdone is not a every-day procedure but it can happen in an end-user scenario and SFOS should deal properly with it.
+If you cannot reproduce this bug in a freshly installed SFOS, then cause a hard shutdown by pressing down all the lateral hardware buttons.
+This will cause the fake-root filesystem to be interrupted in a dirty way.
+I performed this procedure a few times with my smartphone because I did things with its hardware and system services that caused it to become unmanageable.
+Hardware-forced shutdown is not an every-day procedure, but it can happen in an end-user scenario, and SFOS should deal properly with it.

-Instead, if the bug is 100% reproducible in a freshly installed SFOS system, its nature is because part of the system has been upgraded while some others parts remain behind and that parts are too old.
-However, another reasonable question is: hardware which accesses directly or indirectly to configuration files can do these operations in a times/ways for which fake-root is not yet ready or not supported.
-Without a specific investigation and a deep knowledge about the filesystem stack, it is not easy to determine with a black-box analysis.
+Instead, if the bug is 100% reproducible in a freshly installed SFOS system, its nature is because part of the system has been upgraded while some other parts remain behind and those parts are too old.
+However, another reasonable question is: hardware that accesses configuration files directly or indirectly can do these operations in times or ways for which the root filesystem is not yet ready or not supported.
+Without a specific investigation and deep knowledge about the filesystem stack, it is not easy to determine with a black-box analysis.

 ---